Troubleshoot remote connection failures to a Windows instance

 Escape character is '^]'

-If the port test fails, see Check port availability when the ping command succeeds but the port is unreachable for troubleshooting.
+If the port test fails, see Check port availability when the ping command is successful but the port is unreachable for troubleshooting.

 Step 4: Check the firewall configuration